decentraland/adr/RFC/RFC-9-on-chain-validators.md

 - **Entity**: Wearable & Emote
 - **Pointer**: `decentraland:{protocol}:collections-v2:{contract(0x[a-fA-F0-9]+)}:{itemId}` (Item URN)
 - **Contracts**: Polygon Decentraland Collections
 - **Check**: Each collection in Polygon is created by a collection factory.
 The addresses of the factories are known in advance.
 For the time of this RFC, Decentraland has only two collection factories.
-The information needed to perfom the validity of the deployment is the contract address and the item id which should be extracted from the urn, and the content hash and the signer of the deployment:
+The information needed to perfom the validity of the deployment is the contract address and the item id which should be extracted from the urn, and the content hash and the signer of the deployment.
+The on-chain validations needed are:

 - If the collection was created by any official Decentraland factory.
 - If the collection is completed.